Case Study

 1

-Instrument the system from day zero, not month three.
+Instrument the framework from day zero, not month three.
 We lost early data on content gaps and search patterns.
 Start measurement immediately, even if the data is messy.
 It also builds confidence for local touch points.

 2